The ghosts of forgotten things: A study on size after forgetting: Introduction

-Complexity is studied first in the Horn restriction because of its slightly simpler proofs.
-It is then continued in the general case.
+Section~\ref{section-horn} shows the complexity of the problem in the Horn restriction.
+It comes before the general case because of its slightly simpler proofs.
+The problem is \Dp-hard and belongs to \S{2}.

+Section~\ref{section-general} shows that the problem is \Dptwo-hard and belongs to \S{3} for arbitrary CNF formulae.
+In both cases, hardness is more difficult to prove than membership; on the other hand, it extends to logics that include propositional or Horn logics as subcases.
+For example, since modal logics extend propositional logics, the problem of size of forgetting is \Dp{2}-hard.

-A number of examples and counterexamples rely on calculating the resolution closure of a formula, its redundant and superredundant clauses, its minimal equivalent formulae, the result of forgetting a variable from it and the minimal formulae equivalent to that.
-Calculating them step by step would be long and tedious.
-The program {\tt minimize.py} is instead referred to in these cases.
-It is a small Python~\cite{vanr-drak-11} program aimed at simplicity rather than efficiency.
+A number of examples and counterexamples rely on calculating the resolution closure of a formula, its minimal equivalent formulae, the result of forgetting a variable from it and the minimal formulae equivalent to that.
+The program {\tt minimize.py} does these operations on the formula it reads from another file, for example {} {\tt allvariables.py} or {} {\tt outresolve.py}.
+It is currently available at {} {\tt https://github.com/paololiberatore/minimize.py} together with the files that contain the formulae mentioned in this article.